 We jumped out of our skins when the bells rang beside us at the top – just be prepared for that and hold onto something!
 Right beside the Belfry we joined a guided walking tour (free with the City Card) which starts from there at 11a.m. on Mondays, Wednesdays, Fridays and Sundays.
 The guides, who are locals, are entertaining and extremely knowledgeable about Vilnius’ sights and will take you to a few hidden gems – a couple of hours well spent.

 After taking in all that culture and history we went looking for something different.
 We couldn’t resist the Museum of Illusions.
 This exciting, interactive museum is fun for all ages and it was easy to spend over an hour in here getting our minds boggled!
 It’s located near the Town Hall Square and is only €10 per person with free entry for kids under seven – great value for money.

 For our last evening in Vilnius we headed for Gediminas' Tower to watch the sun set.
 The Tower itself has a museum inside worth exploring filled with medieval artefacts and scenes from daily castle life and the view from the ramparts is stunning, particularly at sunset.
 Bring your camera and your selfie-stick for some truly memorable shots!
-You’ll be able to see every part of the city with its classic red-tiled roofs and floating above them, way up in the sky, the sight-seeing hot air balloons – we’ll definitely be coming back to do that!
+You’ll be able to see every part of the city with its classic red-tiled roofs and floating above them, way up in the sky, the sight-seeing hot air balloons which we were too scared to try!
+Maybe next time!

 Lithuania certainly wasn’t on our radar as a holiday destination before but having spent a couple of days in Vilnius we will definitely be back to enjoy the city again and perhaps explore a little of the countryside.
 The people are so welcoming and the relaxed, chilled-out vibe makes for a great city break with plenty to see and do and eat and drink.